azeemshaik025/stark-split/README.md

 #### Testnet Demo Notes

-For testing on **Sepolia testnet**, we've deployed a custom WBTC token.
-Judges can use the integrated faucet to claim **0.001 WBTC** to test settlement flows.
-This is for demonstration purposes only.
-Each settlement on testnet will deduct from the faucet balance.
+For testing on **Sepolia testnet**, we've deployed a custom WBTC token. **Judges and testers must first get testing funds** from **Settings → Testnet Faucet** (click "Get testing funds").
+You'll receive **0.01 WBTC + 5 STRK** to your connected wallet—one request per address per 24 hours.
+This enables:

+- Adding expenses and settling debts in split groups (WBTC)
+- Paying gas on testnet when gasless isn't available (STRK)
+- Contributing to and staking in yield pools (STRK)

+Without these funds, the app won't be usable for testing.

 ### Run Development Server